akash-network/docs/sdl/README.md

 | `E`  | 1000^6 |
 | `Ei`  | 1024^6 |

-### profiles.placement
+#### profiles.placement

 `profiles.placement` is map of named datacenter profiles.
 Each profile specifies required datacenter attributes and pricing configuration for each [compute profile](#profilescompute) that will be used within the datacenter.
+It also specifies optional list of signatures of which tenants expects audit of datacenter attributes.

 Example: